Vaishnavi0411/Develop-Interactive-Web-Pages-Using-DOM-AND-DOM-Events/README.md

 #### Practice 1 - Add a New Note to the To-Do List​ (Mandatory Practice)

-Write a JavaScript code that captures the details of the note entered by the user.​
+JavaScript code that captures the details of the note entered by the user.​

 ​The code should save the captured details and store them as an object in the notes array.​